What is Sleep Apnea? – Wesley Chapel, FL

 - Sexual Dysfunction

-For those patients with obstructive sleep apnea, we may be able to use comfortable oral appliance therapy to treat sleep apnea.
+For those patients with obstructive sleep apnea, we may be able to use comfortable oral appliance therapy to treat their symptoms.
 The American Academy of Sleep Medicine has stated that the first treatment solutions for snoring and mild to moderate OSA can be an oral appliance.
 For those patients with severe OSA or CSA, CPAP therapy or combined oral appliance and CPAP therapy may be a better first choice.

 - As long as adults consistently receive 7 to 8 hours of sleep each night, they should not feel fatigued during the day.